MindTheSystem/mindthesystem/src/pages/index.md

     subtitle: Clarity for Complex Challenges
     title: MindTheSystem
     content: >
-      MindTheSystem equips governments, non-profits and private sector companies with an approach, tools and training to tackle complex problems.
+      MindTheSystem equips governments, non-profits and private sector organisation with practices, tools and training to tackle complex problems.
 We have 20 years of public sector experience with the Singapore government, in futures thinking, systems thinking, design thinking and innovation.
     padding_bottom: large
     type: hero_section
     actions: